PhillyWebGuy/simple-angularjs-report-grid/README.md

 This demo includes an HTML page with a form that makes use of AngularJS to pass a query string to a local endpoint, which retrieves static JSON, then passes the JSON object to Angular Grid UI in order to demonstrate how a sortable grid may be implemented quickly.

 The following dependcies are included in the HEAD of the sample HTML page.
-The source of the scripts and/or being located on CDNs.

 1. AngularJS 1.4.3
 2. Angular UI Grid 3.0.7